 A non-recourse loan is usually for stable, income-producing property, where repayment of the loan will be from rental or lease income.
 The lender is willing to rely on this stable, productive property as collateral—without “recourse” to the personal assets of the borrower.
 Of course, no loan is entirely risk-free.
 If a sustained economic downturn occurs, vacancy rates rise, and rents must be lowered, the borrower may default.
 And the lender has no recourse—unless the bad boy guaranty kicks in.

 A recourse loan typically is for a project under construction or for mini-perm—short-term financing needed by the developer to pay off construction projects or commercial properties before they become profitable.
 Mini-perm financing, which also may be for acquiring an investment property, typically is short-term (three to five years).
-To obtain these loans, the borrower may put up collateral and pledges personal assets to cover the debt in case of default.
+To obtain these loans, the borrower may put up collateral or pledge personal assets to cover the debt in case of default.

 Which type of loan will be most to your advantage?
 The answer is not as obvious as it may seem.
 The non-recourse loan certainly does limit your personal liability in the event of default.
 Fannie Mae and Freddie Mac loans for multifamily housing are non-recourse, part of the appeal of seeking agency financing.
 But a non-recourse loan may be harder to get because the lender faces more risk and sets the bar higher for underwriting the loan—and may be less flexible in structuring your loan.
 Also, non-recourse loans tend to be longer-term, which is not to your advantage in some investment scenarios.